 - The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

 Check that your article follows the template provided, that the metadata entered corresponds to the contents of the manuscript (author, abstract, keywords, and references), and that the minimum number of references is 15.

 Once an article was published in the journal, the author(s) are:

 - granted to the journal right licensed under Creative Commons License Attribution that allows others to share the work with an acknowledgement of the work's authorship.

 - permitted to publish their work online in third parties as it can lead to wider dissemination of the work.

-- continue to be the copyright owner and allow the journal to publish the article with the CC BY-NC-SA license
+- continue to be the copyright owner and allow the journal to publish the article with the CC BY-SA license

 - receiving a DOI (Digital Object Identifier) of the work.